sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 # My take on the topic

 ## Don’t judge
-I believe the reasons why a nursing mother would consume cannabis are personal and complex.
+I believe the reasons why a nursing mother would decide to consume cannabis are personal and complex.
 Furthermore, I believe that most mothers care deeply for their baby and wouldn’t make such a decision lightly.

 Personally, I was scared of consuming marijuana while breastfeeding and refrained from even taking an aspirin.
 But also, I didn’t have the information I have today.
 Maybe today my decision would be different.

 ## Rather, provide information
-This is what I personally found to be useful from studying scientific literature:
+This is what I personally found to be useful from studying scientific literature: \\
-(I'm not a doctor and this is not medical advice.)
+(I'm not a doctor and this isn't medical advice.)

 **Eating vs. smoking.** Ingesting cannabis produces a similar high but at a considerably [lower THC exposure]({% post_url 2016-12-21-human-metabolism-thc %}#which-produces-stronger-effects-inhalation-or-ingestion).
 Start small.